mui/material-ui/docs/src/pages/careers/technical-writer.md

 Our solutions empower React developers to build awesome applications faster – we see millions of developers on MUI's docs every year, one million a month.
 As the next hire for our Developer Experience team, you will work closely with our Developer Advocate to collaborate on educational resources for developers.
-You could have a massive impact in this role if you bring a solid vision for the documentation experience.
+You could have a big impact in this role if you bring a solid vision for the documentation experience.
 There is an endless number of improvements to be made by a competent editor and strategist.

 ### What you'll do on a day-to-day basis